greggelong/complexity/README.md

 ## module 2

-In module 2 I made a plot of the logistic map in P5.js of X over T with a silder for R
+In module 2 I made a plot of the logistic map in P5.js of X over T with a slider for R

 https://editor.p5js.org/greggelong/sketches/loc0Wd1HY